 This article offers an introduction to the concept of Zero Knowledge Proof (ZKP).
 Also, you will find different types of ZKP, and use cases and implementation strategies for ZKP.

 With people’s information being controlled continuously and the lack of privacy, now, demands a new era.
 Blockchain holding the torch of a decentralized system is making changes, but it’s not enough.
 Now a new technology called zero knowledge proof is lurking in the market for a chance.

 Many of you must have heard about zero knowledge proof example but don’t really know the concept behind it.
 Zero knowledge encryption is a new protocol that allows adding a higher level of security.
 But how good is it in reality?
 Can it actually be the solution we are looking for?

 Chapter-1: Different Ways to Chain in the Blockchain

-Typically blockchain is merely a shared database, where you are keeping score of who owns how much cryptocurrency or other digital assets.
+Typically, blockchain is merely a shared database, where you are keeping a score of who owns how much cryptocurrency or other digital assets.
 However different blockchain works a bit differently than one another.

 For example, you’ll see metadata in bitcoin and other contractual logics in Ethereum.
 In any case, blockchains, mainly private blockchains offer two severe use cases.